Low-is/EMR_ETL_pipeline/README.md

 5. Time-series (Longitudinal encounter data per patient)

+HiveQL is used to conduct exploratory data analysis (EDA) across patient demographics, clinical diagnoses, medications, and lab results.
+The pipeline is designed to scale and can be extended to leverage cloud-based distributed computing (e.g., AWS EMR, Databricks, or GCP Dataproc) for real-world EMR volumes.

 ## Install Java:
 After installing Java, open a command prompt (CMD) and type the following:
 ```